top of page

 2. Any leftover dressing will keep in the fridge for 3–4 days.
 It will work brilliantly on any salad or green vegetables and is also delicious drizzled over ripe avocado or served with grilled fish.

 P.S.
-I've been asked where I got my salad bowl from - here's the link: https://amzn.to/3Y4nAjN
+I've been asked where I got my bowl from - I got it here: https://amzn.to/3Y4nAjN

 bottom of page